TallKite/linnstrument-firmware/README.md

 When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE screen shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).
 A major 2nd is defined as the interval between the 4th and the 5th, e.g. 3 edosteps for 15edo but 2 edosteps for 16edo.

 MicroLinn's guitar tuning is completely independent of the standard Linnstrument guitar tuning.
 The guitar tuning screen no longer adjusts the pitch of each "string".
 Instead it sets 7 independent row offsets.
 The "anchor string" is the row that the anchor pad is on.
 Its pitch is determined solely by the anchor pad, note and cents.
 On the far left, the anchor string is red, or orange if lit up.
 The others are green, or cyan if lit up.
 Tap any button on the far left to select a string.
 The button lights up and sounds that open string.
 Assuming it's not the anchor string, one of the neighboring strings, whichever one is closest to the anchor, also lights up.
 You won't see a note name with an octave number.
 Instead you'll see a row offset as a number (which can be negative).
 This is the row offset between the two lit-up strings.
 Swipe right or left on it as before to increase or decrease it.
 (Selecting the anchor string doesn't show a row offset.)
 Changing one row offset doesn't affect the other six row offsets.
 Thus increasing any row offset above the anchor string sharpens the current string and all strings above it.
 And increasing any row offset below the anchor string *flattens* the current string and all strings below it.
 (Of the two lit-up buttons, the current string is always the one furthest from the anchor string.)

 If the guitar tuning is the standard tuning, the GLOBAL screen's GUITAR pad is dark blue, otherwise it's bright blue.
 The exact notes don't matter, just that the intervals between open strings are all 4ths, except for that one major 3rd.
 The edo's perfect 4th is its closest approximation to 4/3.
 The edo's major 3rd is two octaves minus four 4ths.
 There's two possible 4ths for 13edo (5\13 and 6\13) and 18edo (7\18 and 8\18).
 Either 4th keeps the GUITAR pad dark blue.

 Changing the edo adjusts the column offsets and row offset(s) so that their size in cents stays roughly the same.
 So your bosanquet keyboard layout remains roughly bosanquet, and your F#BEADGBE guitar tuning remains roughly F#BEADGBE.

-There are 4 new functions for switches 1 & 2 and footswitches 1 & 2:
+There are 3 new functions for switches 1 & 2 and footswitches 1 & 2:

 EDO+ and EDO- move up or down to the next EDO, wraps around (probably best you don't play while changing!)
-SCL+ and SCL- move up or down to the next scale, wraps around (only affects the note lights).
+8VE± flips back and forth between two octaves.

 The 9 scales in Global Settings columns 2-4 are now microtonal and change for each edo.
 You can still select a scale using columns 2-4, but you can no longer edit a scale there, because for larger edos there are too many notes to fit.
 As a result, when microLinn is on, the VIEW MAIN and VIEW ACCENT buttons do not work, and the SCALE SELECT button is always on.
 To edit a scale and its colors, instead go to the main microLinn menu and go to the note lights screen.
 Shortcut: you can long-press the scale's pad in cols 2-4 in the Global Settings screen to go directly to that scale.

 The note lights screen has 7 scale buttons plus the rainbow editor, the dots selector and the yellow rainbow-enabler button.
 Excluding the rainbow enabler, there are 9 buttons, corresponding to the 9 scales in cols 2-4 in the Global Settings screen.
 Tap any of these 9 buttons to select it.
 Tap any already-selected button to backtrack to the previous button.
 There are 7 rows of colored lights on the screen, which top to bottom are for unisons, 2nds, 3rds, 4ths, 5ths, 6ths and 7ths.
 Tap a note in a scale to toggle it on or off.
 Like the guitar tuning screen, a midi note is sent when you tap.
 The 8th scale is the rainbow editor, in which all notes are always on.
 Tap a note to cycle it thru the rainbow.
 The 9th scale (guitar-like fretboard dots) isn't really a scale.
 It's a full-screen display like the custom light patterns.
 Tapping the dots selector makes the dots appear in blue mid-screen.
 Tapping the dots lets you toggle them on or off.
 To change the color of the dots, after editing go to Per-Split Settings and in column 11 change the main color.
 Long-press the scale buttons or the rainbow editor button or the dots selector button to reset the note lights to the default.
 Tap the yellow rainbow enabler button to turn off the rainbow and limit the note lights to the usual two colors.

 The 3 custom light patterns are totally separate from all this and are still available for use!
 This web browser lets you easily edit them: https://forrcaho.github.io/linnstrument_colorizer/

 Default scales: of the 8 scales, the 1st and 2nd scales are 5-limit major and 5-limit minor.
 Scales 3-6 are blank but for the tonic, so that you can create your own scales on the note lights screen.
 (For the smaller, weirder edos, scales 1-2 are also blank.)
 The 7th scale is a partial rainbow, and the 8th scale is always the full rainbow.

 The colors use the rainbow metaphor, red-yellow-green-blue = sharp to flat = supermajor to subminor white = 12-edo-ish = 3-limit